jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 First, I gathered a diverse set of datasets in order to try different combinations of audio style transfer; I tried to gather a dataset of recorded music as opposed to MIDI generated data, in order to encapsulate real world examples of music which contain different playing styles of instruments.

 \paragraph{Free Music Archive} The Free Music Archive has a set of license-free music, classified by genre.
-Defferrard et al. compiled the songs from the archive into 30 second clips along their metadata information organized into a csv file. [@fma]
+Defferrard et al. compiled the songs from the archive into 30 second clips along their metadata information organized into a csv file. [@fma_dataset]

 \paragraph{Youtube} With thanks to `MellowBeatSeeker`, a Korean YouTube channel that streams "Chill Lo-Fi Study Beats", I could gather 60 hours of curated chill music.
 These files were processed using `librosa` to be cut into non-silent intervals.

 \paragraph{Maestro} Maestro is a dataset of piano music compiled by the Google Magenta Project.
 It includes 172 hours worth of MIDI and wav files.
 They were gathered by using Yamaha Disklavier, which can record MIDI data from acoustic piano keys.
-Only the audio data has been used for this project. [@maestro]
+Only the audio data has been used for this project. [@hawthorne2018enabling]

 \paragraph{GuitarSet} GuitarSet is compiled by Xi et al. at NYU Music and Audio Research Lab using hexaphonic pickups and microphones on acoustic guitars.
-The dataset contains pairs of soloist and accompanist recordings, which are mixed using `numpy` when the dataset is loaded. [@guitarset]
+The dataset contains pairs of soloist and accompanist recordings, which are mixed using `numpy` when the dataset is loaded. [@Xi2018]

 ### Preprocess